 Contoured orthotics designed to alter the gait while walking and running might help lower the risk of stress fractures, but shock-absorbing insoles probably won’t prevent these injuries, a recent review suggests.

-Researchers analyzed data from 11 trials of foot orthotics and seven studies of shock-absorbing insoles that, combined, included more than 3,200 people.
+Researchers analyzed data from 11 trials of custom foot orthotics and seven studies of shock-absorbing insoles that, combined, included more than 3,200 people.

 Inserts Lower Injury Risk and Stress Fractures

 Overall, foot orthotics were tied to a 28 percent lower risk of injuries and a 41 percent lower risk of stress fractures, the study found.
 Shock-absorbing insoles, however, were not linked to a statistically meaningful reduction in injuries or stress fractures.

 “By pooling the results of all available trials on this topic we found that foot orthotics were effective for preventing shin pain and some stress fractures of the foot and leg (metatarsals, tibia and femur) as per previous studies, but we also found that overall injuries were reduced,” said lead study author Daniel Bonanno of La Trobe University in Melbourne, Australia.

 Athletes often use orthotics and insoles to help prevent and manage a range of muscle and bone problems such as stress fractures and injuries to the tendons, muscles and joints.

 Typically, foot orthotics have a contoured profile and are used with the intention of optimizing foot function.
 These inserts can help shift weight distribution and pressure as the foot strikes the ground and alter muscle activity and running mechanics.

 Shock-absorbing insoles, by contrast, tend to be relatively flat and are predominately used to reduce the force of impact when the foot strikes the ground, potentially warding off damage to muscles, tendons and bones.